Comparison & Guides

 1. Fasting to strengthen Agni, not to starve

-The primary purpose of fasting in Ayurveda is to rekindle digestive fire, not to create caloric deficit.
-When Agni is low -- signalled by a coated tongue, sluggish digestion, lack of appetite, or heaviness after eating -- a period of lightening allows the digestive system to recover.
+The point of fasting in Ayurveda is to rekindle digestive fire, not to create a caloric deficit.
+When Agni is low, signalled by a coated tongue, sluggish digestion, lack of appetite, or heaviness after eating, a period of lightening lets the digestive system recover.

 2. Personalisation by body type

 Ayurveda never prescribes a universal fasting protocol.
 What strengthens one constitution may weaken another.
-This is perhaps the most important distinction between Ayurvedic fasting and modern IF.
+This is probably the most important distinction between Ayurvedic fasting and modern IF.

 3. Seasonal fasting